-This Privacy Notice (“Notice”) is issued by Brittle Bone Society, a charity registered under number 272100 in England and Wales and in Scotland under number SC010951 (“BBS” or “we”).
-BBS is the national charity that supports individuals and families affected by Osteogenesis Imperfecta (“OI”).
+This Privacy Notice (“Notice”) for personal data is issued by Brittle Bone Society (BBS) (“BBS” or “we”), a registered charity (SC050854) and a company limited by guarantee (SC677346), and Brittle Bone Society, a charity registered under number 272100 in England and Wales and in Scotland under number SC010951, as joint controllers BBS is the successor charity to the Brittle Bone Society and supports the OI community throughout the United Kingdom and in Ireland.

-BBS is committed to using your personal data in accordance with our responsibilities under the General Data Protection Regulation (“GDPR”).
+BBS is committed to using your personal data in accordance with our responsibilities under the UK implementation of the General Data Protection Regulation (“GDPR”).

 This Notice lets you know how we collect, use and protect your personal data.
 Personal data has the meaning given to it in the GDPR and includes any information that relates to an identified or identifiable natural person.

-We use the personal data that you provide us through this website and through your other interactions with us to gain a better understanding of how you use our services.
+We use the personal data that you provide us through this website and through your other interactions with us to gain a better understanding of how you use our services and how we receive them.
 This assists us in making more efficient use of our resources to support individuals and families affected by OI.

 We may post additional GDPR information (“Additional GDPR Information”) in connection with specific users of this site from time to time.
 If you are one of those specific users, please read this Notice in conjunction with the Additional GDPR Information.
 In the event of any conflict, the terms of the Additional GDPR Information prevail over the terms of this Notice.